0xarshad/SubRaptorX-2.0/README.md

 ## 🛠️ **Dependencies**

 Dependencies are autonomously managed by the `install.sh` script utilizing ***Go***.
 During testing on widely-used Linux distributions, excluding ***Kali Linux***, I encountered a `GOROOT error` during the Subfinder installation process.
-To address this anomaly, I developed a remediation below in the ***GOROOT remediation*** section.
-If you encounter any` GOROOT error` while executing `install.sh`, ensure you run these commands beforehand.
+To address this anomaly, I added a remediation below in the ***GOROOT Remediation*** section.
+If you encounter ` GOROOT error` while executing `install.sh`, ensure you run these commands beforehand.
 Special thanks to [prathameshbagul](https://medium.com/@prathameshbagul) for their valuable contributions.

 ### 🐧 **Manual Installation (if needed)**
 Make sure to copy all the tools to `/usr/bin` to make it permanantly available from anywhere.